 Related Majors, Minors, and Concentrations

-Pharmacogenomics students can choose to pursue tracks in pharmacy or research.
+Pharmaceutical sciences students pursue elective tracks in pharmacy or research.

-What can I expect to learn in the Pharmacogenomics program at GW?
+What can I expect to learn in the Pharmaceutical Sciences program at GW?

-What is the Pharmacogenomics learning community like at GW?
+What is the Pharmaceutical Sciences learning community like at GW?

-What can I do in the Pharmacogenomics field?
+What can I do in the Pharmaceutical Sciences field?

 The career opportunities are endless in this rapidly evolving field.
-Graduates are prepared for a variety of research positions in academic, industrial and governmental laboratories, as well as continued advanced education in health policy, medicine, biomedical research and pharmacy.
+Graduates are prepared for a variety of positions in the biopharmaceutical industry and allied health professions, as well as continued advanced education in health policy, medicine, pharmacological/genomic research and pharmacy.
 Our graduates play integral roles in the resolution of the scientific, policy, and ethical issues surrounding personalized medicine.
 The program prepares students for entrance into graduate, medical, or pharmacy school.